NPDB & Discipline

 E3 Filing False Reports or Falsifying Records

-E4 Fraud, Deceit or Material Omission in Obtaining License or Credentials
+E4 Fraud or Omission in Obtaining License or Credentials

 55 Improper or Abusive Billing Practices